Asset 6

 How Machine Learning Works in Fraud Detection

-The process begins with data collection, where various features such as transaction amount, time, location, and user behavior are gathered.
+The process begins with data collection, where various features such as transaction amount, time, location, and user behaviour are gathered.
 This data is then pre-processed to remove inconsistencies and ensure quality, allowing the machine learning algorithms to function effectively.
 Supervised learning techniques are often employed, where labeled datasets containing both legitimate and fraudulent transactions are used to train the model.
 The algorithm learns to associate specific characteristics with fraud, enabling it to make predictions on new, unseen transactions.
 This predictive capability is critical for real-time fraud detection, as it allows businesses to respond promptly to potential threats.

 Once trained, the machine learning model can be integrated into the transaction processing system, where it continuously monitors incoming transactions.
 As new data flows in, the model evaluates each transaction against the patterns it has learned and assigns a risk score based on its likelihood of being fraudulent.
 Transactions that exceed a certain risk threshold can be flagged for further investigation or automatically declined, depending on the business’s risk appetite.
 Additionally, machine learning models can adapt to evolving fraud tactics by retraining on new data, ensuring that they remain effective in an ever-changing landscape of e-commerce fraud.